tristanmcpherson/KookehsItemDropMod/README.md

 # KookehsItemDropMod

+Kookeh's original DropItemMod ported to BepInEx and R2API!

 ## REQUIRES AN UNRELEASED VERSION OF BepInExPack

-### Kookeh's original DropItemMod ported to BepInEx and R2API!

 Allows the host to drop their own items or items out of the inventories of other players in order to trade items, etc.